Instructor: Acshi Haggenmiller (acshikh), PhD Candidate

 Grades will be 5% course feedback assignments, 5% participation, 30% in-class assignments, and 60% homework assignments (evenly split between all the homework assignments, including the final project).
 In-class assignments will be 50% correctness and 50% participation (awarded for at least 50% correctness).
 Assignments will report their percentage completion through the auto-grader, with points given for completing objectives and points taken away for things like memory errors or inconsistent style.
 Final grades will be curved.

 Several times over the semester, we will ask students to submit their anonymous feedback on the course.
 As a completely new course, we want to gauge the effectiveness of the course setup, assignments, and teaching style.

 During every class session we will have some “clicker”-type question to verify attendance.
 We want everyone to come to class so that you can support the other people at your table/group.
 Although assignments are individual and you shouldn’t write code for anyone else, the class will be better for everyone if we can give advice and support and aid to each other.
 Also, if you get ahead of the in-class assignments, please start working on the homework!

-For in-class work, the lowest score for a day’s in-class assignments will be dropped.
+For in-class work, the two lowest scores for individual in-class assignment problems will be dropped.
 If you anticipate missing a class day, you are encouraged to complete that day’s assignments beforehand, as submissions will not be allowed after the class period is over.

 For homework, over all the homework assignments, 48 total cumulative hours of tardiness are “free”.
 After this, each hour an assignment is late (rounded up by ceiling) will reduce its maximum score by one percentage point (so 80% completion of an assignment 10 hours late would be 80% * 90% = 72%).
 The auto-grader will report these percentage calculations and keep your highest final score from any submission.
 The 48 free hours of allowed homework tardiness will be applied at the end of the semester to maximize your final grade.

 At any point, run